 Our method consistently outperforms the baselines on the similarity score and ties only in four cases with GraspGPT.
 The average similarity score of \algname{} is considerably higher with the value of $0.94$ compared to $0.31$ achieved by \graspit{} and $0.67$ achieved by GraspGPT.
 We further note that in all cases, the object part choice of \algname{} coincides with the majority vote of the survey participants.
 The low score of \graspit{} is not surprising since it only considers geometric and not semantic aspects of the object.
-Thus, whether the object is grasped in a particular region is pure chance, and we expect the similarity score to be closer to $0.5$ for a larger data set.
+Thus, whether the object is grasped in a particular region is purely a matter of chance, and we expect the similarity score to be closer to $0.5$ for a larger dataset.
 GraspGPT exhibits a better performance compared to \graspit{} due to leveraging semantic concepts and LLMs.
-However, it was tuned on a data set mostly containing tools and house supplies and thus does not perform well on objects like a \emph{doll} or an \emph{ice cream}.
+However, it was tuned on a dataset mostly containing tools and house supplies and thus does not perform well on objects like a \emph{doll} or an \emph{ice cream}.